vippsas/vipps-developers/test-environment.md

 The test and production environments are completely separate and use different [API keys](common-topics/api-keys.md).

+**Please note:** For production, we only offer
+[Direct capture](common-topics/reserve-and-capture.md#direct-capture)
-**Please note:** For production, Vipps only offers [Direct capture](common-topics/reserve-and-capture.md#direct-capture) for merchants that use Vipps through a partner.
+for merchants that use Vipps MobilePay through a partner.
 In the test environment, you can do this by creating a sales unit where direct capture is allowed.

-### Limitations of the test environment
+#### Limitations of the test environment

 Functionality not available in MT (a non-exhaustive list):